Source Coding for Synthesizing Correlated Randomness: Proof of Theorem

-To sum-up, we showed that the \eqref{eq:dist_main_lemma} holds for sufficiently large $n$ and with probability sufficiently close to 1, if the following bounds holds while incorporating the time sharing random variable $Q$ taking values over the finite set $\mathcal{Q}$\footnote{Since $Q$, the time sharing random variable is employed in the standard way we omit its discussion here.}:
+To sum-up, we showed that \eqref{eq:dist_main_lemma} holds for sufficiently large $n$ and with probability sufficiently close to 1, if the following bounds holds while incorporating the time sharing random variable $Q$ taking values over the finite set $\mathcal{Q}$:

+Let us denote the above achievable rate-region by $\CalR_1$.
+By doing an exact symmetric analysis, but by replacing the first encoder by a product distribution instead of the second encoder in $S_1$, all the constraints remain the same, except that the constraints on $\tilde{R}_1+C_1$ and $\tilde{R}_2 + C_2$ change as follows